 Jennifer Lyons joined the Training Resource Center in September of 2006 as an administrative support associate for both EKU and CHFS programs.
 She has a BA in art history from Illinois State University and has completed graduate coursework in art history at UK.
 When she is not at work, she enjoys running, reading, and taking her dogs to Lexington’s dog parks.

 Christine Sauer, MSW/CSW, joined the Training Resource Center as the Program Director of the Adoption Support for Kentucky Program in May 2012.
-A Florida native, Christine holds a Bachelor of Arts degree in Psychology from Florida Gulf Coast University and moved to Kentucky in 2008 to pursue her Master of Social Work degree at the University of Kentucky.
-Christine has worked with foster and adopted children, troubled teens, served as a Supervisor at a Psychiatric Hospital and has provided case management and support to individuals and families.
-Christine’s favorite time of year is UK basketball season and in her spare time Christine enjoys photography, being outside, traveling, and spending time with her family and dog Heath.
+A Florida native, Christine holds a Bachelor of Arts degree in Psychology from Florida Gulf Coast University and moved to Kentucky in 2008 to pursue her Master of Social Work degree at the University of Kentucky, graduating in 2012.
+Christine has worked with foster and adopted children, teenagers and their families, and has provided case management and support to individuals and families.
+Christine’s favorite time of year is UK basketball season and in her spare time Christine enjoys photography, being outside, traveling, cooking and spending time with her family and dogs.

 Missy Segress became the director of the University of Kentucky Training Resource Center in June 2007.
 Before joining the TRC, Missy spent more than 9 years working with transdisciplinary and multidisciplinary work groups whose goal it was to solve complex social and health-related issues.
 Missy holds a Masters of Science degree in Counseling Psychology and is currently pursuing a Doctorate of Public Health degree.